richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 #### Quiz

-1. A DBA is analyzing an Azure SQL Database workload and notices that certain queries are performing poorly.
+1. A database administrator is analyzing an Azure SQL Database workload and notices that certain queries are performing poorly.
 Which feature primarily determines how much memory is allocated to the database without manual intervention?
     A. Manual configuration
     B. Service tier selection
     C. Resource Governor